TanyaDT/PB-project-shrugman/README.md

 ## Requirements

 - Use class: Ideally your class is unaware of the `prompt` or the `console`.
-- Use `require` to split into separate files: you should have at least 2 files, one main file and one where the class will live.
 - All changes re pushed to your Github repo.

 ## Extra Features